KannonZenetism/zenetism-field-physics/structural-physics/SP07-energy-ontology-and-spectral-flow.md

 ## Appendix C — Formal Definitions

 **Definition 1 (Resonance):**
-Resonance is the structured capacity for coherent motion across the Lattice; the relational availability of traversal within structural space.
+Resonance is the structured capacity for motion across the Lattice; the relational availability of traversal within structural space.
+Resonance occurs in two fundamental modes: centropic (integrative) and entropic (fragmentary).
+Both are lawful; neither is mere absence of the other.

+**Definition 1a (Centropic Resonance):**
+Integrative resonance oriented toward coherence, synthesis, and structural preservation (\( \chi < 1 \)).

+**Definition 1b (Entropic Resonance):**
+Fragmentary resonance oriented toward dispersion, dissolution, and structural destabilization (\( \chi > 1 \)).

+**Definition 1c (Resonance Collapse):**
+Terminal failure of participation in either resonance mode; cessation of structured traversal; approach toward Nekronic dissolution.

 **Definition 2 (Coherence Potential):**
 A scalar function \( I_c(x) \) representing the pointwise availability of coherence for traversal at location \( x \) within resonance space \( \mathcal{H} \).